 TCU is unable to place commercial video online due to copyright and encryption coding.
-If you normally use our DVD/Blu-Ray/VHS collection to supplement instruction, please consider the alternatives below.
+If you normally use our DVD/Blu-Ray/VHS collection to supplement instruction and need a virtual (online) option, please consider the alternatives below.

 If you're unsure where your movie is available, Google the film title and look to the right column.

 Movie search results usually include availability via various streaming services, together with upcoming showings on cable or other network TV channels.

 Here's a quick summary of the three major tools for finding material owned or subscribed to by the TCU Library.

 |FrogScholar is a flexible, Google-like search tool available from the search box at library.tcu.edu, accessing everything that the catalog does, PLUS|